sleede/fab-manager/doc/environment.md

 _Eg.: configuring **fr-fr** will set the currency symbol to **€** but **fr-ca** will set **$** as currency symbol, so setting the `ANGULAR_LOCALE` to simple **fr** (without country indication) will probably not do what you expect._

-See `vendor/assets/components/angular-i18n/angular-locale_*.js` for a list of available locales.
+See [code.angularjs.org/i18n/angular-locale_*.js](https://code.angularjs.org/1.6.10/i18n/) for a list of available locales.
 Default is **en**.

     MESSAGEFORMAT_LOCALE

 Configure the messageformat.js library, used by angular-translate.

-See vendor/assets/components/messageformat/locale/*.js for a list of available locales.
+See [github.com/messageformat/messageformat/locale/*.js](https://github.com/messageformat/messageformat/tree/v0.1.8/locale) for a list of available locales.

     FULLCALENDAR_LOCALE

 Configure the fullCalendar JS agenda library.

-See `vendor/assets/components/fullcalendar/dist/lang/*.js` for a list of available locales.
-Default is **en** (even if it's not listed).
+See [github.com/fullcalendar/fullcalendar/lang/*.js](https://github.com/fullcalendar/fullcalendar/tree/v2.3.1/lang) for a list of available locales.
+Default is **en-us**.

     ELASTICSEARCH_LANGUAGE_ANALYZER

 This configure the language analyzer for indexing and searching in projects with ElasticSearch.
-See https://www.elastic.co/guide/en/elasticsearch/reference/5.6/analysis-lang-analyzer.html for a list of available analyzers.
+See [ElasticSearch guide](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/analysis-lang-analyzer.html) for a list of available analyzers.

     TIME_ZONE